Dream Team Sessions

 What is the Dream Team?

-Proudly supported by Chapman Tripp, the Dream Team is now in its sixth year.
-2016 saw 355 Dream Team Leaders reach over 30,000 Kiwi kids, either in person or online (or both).
+Proudly supported by Chapman Tripp, this year's Dream Team saw 320 inspiring leaders reach almost 400 schools, either in person or online (or both).

 All it takes is one classroom-sized group of Kiwi kids and one hour.
 The Dream Team Leader will do the rest.